 - RapidMiner Auto Model to build predictive models in 4 clicks using automated machine learning and best practices.

 - RapidMiner Real-time Scoring for high velocity, low latency prescriptive analytics.

 - A new architecture for RapidMiner AI Hub (formerly RapidMiner Server)

 - A new data core in RapidMiner Studio

 - And so much more.

 Lars announced an important new initiative called the RapidMiner AI Cloud.
 AI Cloud is a new cloud-native platform that we’ll continue to build out over time.
 The first application for the RapidMiner AI Cloud is RapidMiner Auto Model, which Lars announced is currently available.

-RapidMiner AI Cloud complements existing RapidMiner products Studio, Server, and Radoop.
+RapidMiner AI Cloud complements existing RapidMiner products Studio, AI Hub, and Radoop.
 All RapidMiner products are built on a unified core and share a universal process language, so that processes created in the RapidMiner AI Cloud can be re-used inside the RapidMiner platform.